jamesla/cloud-project/README.md

 5. Log into Github and make a [fork](http://bfy.tw/JTbVof) this repository to your own account.

-6. Clone your forked repository into carverlinux
+6. Clone your forked repository onto your carverlinux vm.
 ```
 git clone https://github.com/%YOUR_USERNAME%/cloud-project.git
 ```

 7. From the source directory deploy the stack into your aws account:
 ```
 terraform apply
 ```

 8. Log into the AWS console and ensure that the jumpbox has been deployed successfully.

 ## Part 1 - Connectivity